Dishman + Co. Choreography

 ELIZABETH DISHMAN

-Elizabeth grew up in Colorado and studied voice performance and dance at Emory University.
-After earning her MFA in choreography from The Ohio State University, she returned to Atlanta and founded Dishman + Co. in 2001.
-She rerooted the company in New York City in 2005, deepening her aesthetic voice while raising two small children and staying marginally sane.
+Elizabeth Dishman grew up in Colorado, studied voice performance and dance at Emory University, and earned an MFA in choreography from The Ohio State University.
+She founded Dishman + Co. in Atlanta in 2001, re-rooting the company in NYC in 2005.
+Here she has deepened her choreographic voice while raising two amazing men with her husband David, as well as pursuing a vibrant houseplant and coffee drinking practice.

-Described by critics as “complex skeins and cerebral dreams”, “bodies in rigorous concentration”, and “playful and provocative…raw humanity seeps in”, the company’s collaborative work has been presented at theaters and universities across the U. S., including Dixon Place, Center for Performance Research, Gibney Dance Center, BRIC Studio, 100 Grand, the Off-Broadway Marjorie S. Deane Little Theater, Triskelion Arts, 7Stages Theatre, Emory University, Auburn University, Belhaven University, and other gracious venues.
+Described by critics as “bodies in rigorous concentration”, and “playful and provocative…raw humanity seeps in”, the company’s collaborative work has been presented at theaters and universities across the U. S., including Dixon Place, Center for Performance Research, Gibney Dance Center, BRIC Studio, 100 Grand, the Off-Broadway Marjorie S. Deane Little Theater, Triskelion Arts, 7Stages Theatre, Emory University, Auburn University, Belhaven University, and other gracious venues.

 belly COLLABORATORS